giellalt/giellalt.github.io/dicts/nds/NDSUpdatingDictionaries.md

 dictionary is newer than the sources.
 You can use `nds compile DICT -f` to force recompilation, for example to reset `sme-nob` to not have stem information.

+If you updated the sme-nob dictionary, you will also need to run `nds add-stem` to add stem information to the dictionary.
+The compile command should tell you to do this.

 4.) _Restart the instance_

 ```